micheledusi/Deckz/tools/Helper.md

 # Now, you can add the new package to your forked repository.
-git add packages/preview/deckz # Add the new package to the staging area. git commit -m "{your-package-name}:0.Y.Z" git push origin dev-deckz # Push changes from your local repository to your forked repository on GitHub.
+git add packages/preview/deckz # Add the new package to the staging area. git commit -m "{your-package-name}:0.Y.Z"
+# Push changes from your local repository to your forked repository on GitHub.
 ```
 Now you can move to GitHub and create a **pull request** to the official Typst packages repository.